TriVista Basic

 TriVista Systems are best suited for ultra-high-end applications providing the best solution for

-- The necessity of ultra-high resolution in additive dispersion providing an unbeatable Spectral Resolution (i.e. FWHM < 0.1 cm—1 at 633 nm on a TR777)
+- The necessity of ultra-high resolution in additive dispersion providing an unbeatable spectral resolution (i.e. FWHM < 0.002 nm / 0.08 cm-1 at 633 nm on a TR777)

-- Lowest frequency measurements down to ≤ 5 cm-1 in subtractive mode
+- Lowest frequency measurements down to ≤ 5 cm-1 in subtractive mode (≤ 1.5 cm-1 for single-point detectors)

-- Variable Excitation-Wavelengths experiments supported to observe the dependence of Raman-Spectra with respect to the excitation-wavelength
+- Variable excitation-wavelengths experiments supported to observe the dependence of Raman spectra with respect to the excitation-wavelength

 S&I can provide and propose multiple different tuneable lasers, to unlock the TriVistas full potential - Maximum flexibility and optional enhancements, like a huge selection of different types of microscopes, lasers and accessories for various applications